get-glu/glu/docs/guides/gitops-implementation.md

 > Ignore this for now, we will come to that later on in this guide.

 Remember, Glu brings some conventions around configuration.
-You can now provided OCI specific configuration for this source repository by using the same name `"app"` in a `glu.yaml` (or this can alternatively be supplied via environment variables).
+You can now provide OCI-specific configuration for this source repository by using the same name `"app"` in a `glu.yaml` (or this can alternatively be supplied via environment variables).

 ```yaml
 sources: